 If we decide that we will be able to make you an offer, we will send you confirmation of your offer, and invite you to visit us on one of our UCAS Visit Days as a Post-Offer Applicant.
-These are usually hosted on a Thursday (or Tuesday), during November, December and February.
+These are usually hosted on a Tuesday, Thursday or Saturday, from November to March.

-The Chemistry UCAS Visit Day is your chance to get all the detailed information you need, and invaluable student feedback, to help you in making your decision at this stage in the application process.
+The Chemistry UCAS Visit Day is your chance to get all the detailed information you need, expirence the atmosphere and environment on a working day and gain invaluable student feedback, to help you in making your decision at this stage in the application process.